Detention at a police station

 Fingerprints and other samples may also be taken.
 These may be taken without your consent and include:

-What happens in you’re mentally vulnerable or young?
+What happens if you’re mentally vulnerable or young?

-In the case of those under 17 years of age – referred to as juveniles – and mentally vulnerable people, an “appropriate adult” must be present during any questioning and searching to make sure the accused fully understands what is happening.
-This is usually a parent or it can be a guardian.
+In the case of juveniles (those under 17) and mentally vulnerable people, an ’appropriate adult’ must be present during questioning to make sure the accused fully understands what is happening.
+This could be a relative, guardian or carer.

-If there is no parent or guarding or social worker available to act as the appropriate adult, then the police will most likely select an “impartial adult” from a volunteers list to perform the task.
+If there is no parent, guardian or social worker available to act as the appropriate adult, the police may select an ‘impartial adult’ from a volunteers list to perform the task.

 What happens after the interview?

-Once the interview has commenced, if there is not sufficient evidence to charge you with then you will be released on police bail, this means that you will have to return to the station when asked to complete further questioning.
+Once the interview has finished, if there is not sufficient evidence to charge you, you could be released on police bail.
+This means you will have to return to the station when asked after the police have investigated further.

-If you have been charged with a serious offence, your release may be refused and you will probably be remanded in custody until trail.
-If you are then found guilty the time that you have already spent in prison before your trail will be deducted from your final sentence.
+If you are charged with a serious offence, bail may be refused and you will probably be remanded in custody by magistrates until your trial.
+If you are found guilty, the time you have already spent in prison before your trial will be deducted from your final sentence.